Healthdirect Free Australian health advice you can count on.

 What is psychosis?

-People with psychosis cannot tell what is real and what is not.
+People with psychosis (also known as a 'psychotic episode') cannot tell what is real and what is not.
 They have difficulty with the way they interpret the world around them, and their thinking can be confused.
-They may experience hallucinations, such as hearing voices that aren’t there, or delusions, where they have false beliefs about themselves or the world around them.
+They may experience hallucinations, such as hearing voices that aren't there.
+They may also have delusions — false beliefs about themselves or the world around them.

 Treatment is available for people with psychosis.
-Medicine, psychological therapy and community support can help reduce symptoms, allowing people to live a normal life.
-It’s important to talk to a doctor if you think you may have symptoms of psychosis.
+Medicine, psychological therapy and community support can help reduce symptoms.
+Treatment allows people to live a fulfilling life.
+It's important to talk to a doctor if you or someone you know may have symptoms of psychosis.

 What are the symptoms of psychosis?